 The students in the Junior School have the opportunity to become involved in debating.

-There are two teams selected to the IPSHA (Independent Primary School Heads of Australia Ltd.) competition.
+There are two teams selected to the IPSHA (Independant Primary School Heads of Australia Ltd.) competition.
 This program aims to provide students with the opportunity to develop their debating skills in a supportive, non-competitive environment.
 This Friday afternoon competition is from Term 2 to Term 4 with training beginning in Term 1, and a Gala Day completing the debating season.

 This program fosters positive interactions amongst students both within the school and between schools.